 * On the train there are toilets and also snack carts coming up and down as well as local sellers who jump on at various stations.

 * Once at the station walk straight to the ticket counters to buy your tickets and ignore anyone trying to help you as scammers are common here or you could save the hassle and book via our recommended method of 12goAsia, you can use the box below to search for tickets which will include all methods of transport from trains, to buses to flights.

 Book your train from Bangkok to Ayutthaya here:

 * You can take a minibus for around 60 Baht which takes around 1.5 hours as an alternative.
-Ask your accommodation to organise that for you or take one from Victory Monument.
+These can be booked beforehand online or taken from the Victory Monument.
 They leave often.